Kaggle/kaggle-api/documentation/tutorials.md

 1.  **Find a Code Competition.**

     *   First, you need to find a code competition to participate in.
 You can browse the available competitions on the [Kaggle competitions page](https://www.kaggle.com/competitions).
+Many Featured Competitions are code competitions.

 2.  **Download the Dataset.**